-Mississippi requires that all new teachers receive mentoring, but the state's requirements for permanent licenses have not been shown to advance teacher effectiveness.
-With the exception of support for differential pay for teachers working in high-needs schools and shortage subject areas, the state's policies regarding teacher compensation are sorely lacking.
-Mississippi neither gives districts full authority for how teachers are paid nor supports retention bonuses, compensation for relevant prior work experience or performance pay.
+New Mexico requires that all new teachers receive mentoring, and the state commendably factors teacher effectiveness into the advancement from a probationary to a nonprobationary license, ensuring that only effective teachers will advance.
+With the exception of giving districts authority for how teachers are paid, the state's other policies regarding teacher compensation are sorely lacking.
+New Mexico does not support retention bonuses, compensation for relevant prior work experience, differential pay for teachers working in high-needs schools or shortage subject areas, or performance pay.
 In addition, the state provides only a defined benefit pension plan for teachers.
-Mississippi's pension polices are not portable, flexible or fair to all workers.
+New Mexico's pension polices are not portable, flexible or fair to all workers.
 Further, retirement benefits are determined by a formula that is not neutral, meaning that pension wealth does not accumulate uniformly for each year a teacher works.

-Area 3: D+
+Area 3: B